paxperscientiam/gulp-filter/readme.md

 > Filter files in a [vinyl](https://github.com/wearefractal/vinyl) stream

 Enables you to work on a subset of the original files by filtering them using globbing.
 When you're done and want all the original files back you just use the `restore` stream.
+By enabling the restore stream, you declare your intent to effectively consume the restore stream.
+Since this module respects back pressure, your filter stream may never end if you do not consume the restored one.

 ## Install